Coat of arms of Malaysia

-The coat of arms of Malaysia (Jata Negara Malaysia) is a coat of arms comprising a shield or escutcheon, two tigers for supporters, a crescent and fourteen-pointed star for a crest and a motto.
+The coat of arms of Malaysia (Jata Negara Malaysia) is a coat of arms comprising a shield or escutcheon, two tigers for supporters, a crescent and fourteen-point star for a crest and a motto.
 As the Malaysian coat of arms descended from that of the Federated Malay States under British colonial rule, it resembles European heraldic designs.

 Design

-The coat of arms consists of a shield guarded by two rampant tigers as supporters.
-The shield is topped by a crest consisting of a yellow crescent with a 14-pointed "federal star", and includes a motto, on a banner, at the bottom.
+The coat of arms consists of a shield guarded by two rampant tigers proper as supporters.
+The shield is topped by a crest consisting of a yellow crescent with a 14-point "federal star", and includes a motto, on a banner, at the bottom.

 Crest

-The yellow colour of the crest, a crescent and a 14-pointed federal star, symbolises the country's monarchy.
-The star crescent also represents Islam as the official religion while the federal star alone the thirteen states and the Federal Territories of Malaysia.
+The yellow colour of the crest, a crescent and a 14-point federal star, symbolises the country's monarchy.
+The star crescent also represents Islam as the official religion while the federal star alone the thirteen states and the federal territories of Malaysia.

-Originally, the fourteen-pointed star represented the original fourteen states of Malaysia, which included Singapore.
-It was not changed when Singapore left the Federation in 1965, but it has generally been accepted that the 14th point represents the Federal Territories.
+Originally, the fourteen-point star represented the original fourteen states of Malaysia, which included Singapore.
+It was not changed when Singapore left the Federation in 9 August 1965, but it has generally been accepted that the 14th point represents the federal territories.

 Escutcheon

 The escutcheon, represented by a shield, is primarily intended to serve as a representation of states unified under the Malaysian federation, and is subdivided into ten divisions.

 The upper portion or chief of the shield contains five krises on a red background, representing the five former Unfederated Malay States, Johore, Terengganu, Kelantan, Kedah and Perlis.
+In a lesser extent, the 5 krises also symbolizes the 5 national principles, known as Rukun Negara.
 The remainder of the shield, which in the coat of arms of Malaya was divided in three per pale (longitudinally) between the former Federated Malay States, Penang and Malacca, is now divided into four sections: